-Each book is centered around a word family, so you can print any you are currently practicing.
-Students read the CVC words, find the words that are a part of the focus word family, and read simple sentences to practice the words.
+Each book focuses on a specific word family, so you can print any you are currently practicing.
+Students read the CVC words, find the words that are a part of the word family, and read simple sentences to practice the words in context.
 These mini books provide plenty of practice with reading short vowel CVC words, and kids love them!

 Reading Fluency Passages

-Some students can read CVC words, but struggle to spell the words when prompted.
-If you like the setup of the Read and Reveal CVC cards, you’ll love these Write and Reveal CVC cards.
-They follow the same idea as the read and reveal cards but a picture is shown first.
+Some students can read CVC words, but struggle to encode, or spell the words when prompted.
+Included with the Read and Reveal CVC cards, these Write and Reveal cards allow your students to map the sounds they hear in each word.

 Students name the picture and identify all three sounds they hear.
 Then they can use their orthographic knowledge to write or build the word, unclip the card, and check their work!
 The multi sensory approach to building words is really helpful to our emerging readers.